 The The Rock-n-Roll Italian Invasion Paul Martino's Retirement Party July 11th - Join Celebrity MC and special musical guest Paul Martino as he celebrates his retirement from KDKA-TV with an all-star cast of his fellow Italian musical friends in this once-in-a-lifetime show!
 The Italian Invasion with KDKA’s Paul Martino, Norman Nardini, The Granati Brothers and John Vento & Friends.

-theCAUSE July 24th - GET TICKETS! - Pittsburgh’s premier Jamband theCAUSE performs three full sets of music inspired by the Grateful Dead, Phish, Government Mule, Ratdog and other luminaries of the jam scene, accompanied by their original tunes.
+theCAUSE July 24th - Pittsburgh’s premier Jamband theCAUSE performs three full sets of music inspired by the Grateful Dead, Phish, Government Mule, Ratdog and other luminaries of the jam scene, accompanied by their original tunes.

-The Fabulous Gemtones August 28th - GET TICKETS! - The Fabulous Gemtones bring their unique blend of R&B, Motown, Soul, Rock, Pop, Disco, Jazz, Show Tune, Oldies and more to the Pittsburgh Shrine Center Pavilion stage for two shows.
+The Fabulous Gemtones August 28th - The Fabulous Gemtones bring their unique blend of R&B, Motown, Soul, Rock, Pop, Disco, Jazz, Show Tune, Oldies and more to the Pittsburgh Shrine Center Pavilion stage for two shows.
 One ticket gets you admission to both shows.

-Western Pennsylvania Blues Challenge September 5th - TICKETS ON SALE SOON! - The Western Pennsylvania Blues Challenge, sponsored by the Blues Society of Western Pennsylvania, features seven hours of the best local and regional blues bands competing for the opportunity to represent Western Pennsylvania at the International Blues Challenge next January in Memphis, Tennessee.
+Western Pennsylvania Blues Challenge September 5th - The Western Pennsylvania Blues Challenge, sponsored by the Blues Society of Western Pennsylvania, features seven hours of the best local and regional blues bands competing for the opportunity to represent Western Pennsylvania at the International Blues Challenge next January in Memphis, Tennessee.

-Polka at the Pavilion September 12th - TICKETS ON SALE SOON! - Polka at the Pavilion with the Mikey Dee Band, Jack Tady & the Tady Bears, and a Polka Mass with Father Miro Stelmaszczyk from St. Matthew Parish.
+Polka at the Pavilion September 12th - Polka at the Pavilion with the Mikey Dee Band, Jack Tady & the Tady Bears, and a Polka Mass with Father Miro Stelmaszczyk from St. Matthew Parish.
 Mikey Dee and Jack Tady are both members of the National Cleveland-Style Polka Hall of Fame.

 Additional ticketed events will be announced throughout the summer!